 Total monthly recurring revenue / Total number of accounts = Average Revenue Per Account (ARPA)

 - Provide more value to each user and then upsell.

 - Increase your prices or roll out a new package.

 - Introduce a new product that you can leverage on for improving business activities.

 Revenue churn is important to understand how much revenue a SaaS company lost during a period because of customers leaving it.
-It can then help the top management make decisions to reduce churn and improve business profits.
+It can then help the top management or product management team to make decisions to reduce churn and improve business profits.

 In most software companies, there are special teams dedicated to bringing back lost customers so to reduce the churn rate of the overall business.

 Revenue Churn Formula

 Revenue churn = Total customers churned / Total number of customers before the start of the period